How To Set Realistic Healthy New Year's Resolutions

 Take a Screen Break

 Studies show that American adults spend more than 10 hours staring at screens each day.
 There’s a good chance that eight of those hours are in front of a computer screen, depending on your job.
-That’s not even factoring in time spent on your smartphone answering texts or in front of a TV binging your favorite show.
+That’s not even factoring in time spent on your phone or in front of the TV.

-All that screen time really adds up and can be too much for your eyes to handle.
-Make a resolution to avoid electronics when possible; that might mean reading a new book every month, taking your dog for more regular walks, or starting a new hobby--like baking--that gets you away from screens.
+All that screen time can be too much for your eyes to handle.
+Make a resolution to avoid electronics when possible; that might mean reading a new book every month instead of scrolling before bed, taking your dog for more regular walks instead of watching an episode of a show, or starting a new hobby that lets you get away from screens.

 Make Sleep a Priority

 The unfortunate truth is that most adults aren’t getting enough sleep.
-We should be getting seven and a half hours of sleep every night.
-With a busy work schedule and personal life, it can often be difficult to manage (even seven).
-A lack of sleep makes your brain and body sluggish, so making sleep a priority in 2018 can go a long way.
+We should be getting seven and a half hours of sleep every night, but that can be tricky when the lines between work and your personal life have gotten blurry since the pandemic.
+A lack of sleep makes your brain and body sluggish, so making sleep a priority can go a long way.

 You probably know what time you need to wake up in the morning, so working backward from that you can set your bedtime.
 Set yourself up for success by making your bedroom an easier place to get a good night’s rest.
-Consider putting pets in another room or investing in a white noise machine if you find yourself waking up throughout the night.
+Invest in blackout curtains that block light, or a white noise machine that might help you get to sleep easier.

-By taking small steps toward your well-being, you can pave the way for a healthier 2018.
-From all of us at Community Health Network, we hope you have a safe and healthy new year!
+By taking small steps toward your well-being, you can pave the way for a healthier January and beyond.
+From all of us at Community Health Network, we wish you the best possible health in the new year.